npm/node-semver/README.md

 coercible tuple that does not share an ending index with a longer coercible tuple.
-For example, `1.2.3.4` will return `2.3.4` in rtl mode, not `4.0.0`.  `1.2.3/4` will return `4.0.0`, because the `4` is not a part of any other overlapping SemVer tuple.
+For example, `1.2.3.4` will return `2.3.4` in rtl mode, not `4.0.0`.  `1.2.3/4` will return `4.0.0`, because the `4` is not a part of any other overlapping semver tuple.

 ### Clean